 Increasing the scope and practice of speech and language services in developing nations.

 We believe in the concept of "teaching the teachers."

 We know that without help, some of these children may never learn to talk, will never have a chance to go to school with their peers, and many eventually end up institutionalized, or worse.
-It is our hope that soon children in Bosnia, Bhutan, and across the globe can be served by trained professionals able to handle even the most extreme cases.
+It is our hope that soon children in Bosnia, Bhutan, South Africa, and across the globe can be served by trained professionals able to handle even the most extreme cases.